sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 On the other hand, the enterprise edition updates the community edition's behavior.
 The **MetricsHub Agent**'s internal `OTLP Exporter` includes the HTTP  `Authorization` request header to authenticate itself with the _OpenTelemetry Collector_'s [OTLP gRPC Receiver](configure-otel.md#OTLP_gRPC).
 A predefined *Basic Authentication Header* value is stored internally and included in each request when sending telemetry data.

-To customize the default value of the `OTLP Exporter` header, set the header under the `otel:otel.exporter.otlp.metrics.headers` and `otel:otel.exporter.otlp.logs.headers` sections in your configuration file:
+To customize the default value of the `OTLP Exporter` header, set the `otel.exporter.otlp.metrics.headers` and `otel.exporter.otlp.logs.headers` parameters under the `otel` section in your configuration file:

 ```yaml
 otel: